 I wanted to call her up and say “let’s talk and can we work together and see if we can come up with some practical ways for people to access their vulnerability?”

-Before I had enough chi or life force, every time I would get to a certain place of openness and vulnerability with people I would shut down and not go any further.
+Before I had enough qi or life force, every time I would get to a certain place of openness and vulnerability with people I would shut down and not go any further.

-In relationships, what this looked like was that I would either walk away or push somebody away just at the point where I was about to open up to a new part of myself.
+In relationships, this looked like either walking away or pushing somebody away just at the point where I was about to open up to a new part of myself.
 I know now that I really disliked the discomfort of being vulnerable.

 Overall, this method of push and move on wasn’t really working for me.
 It left me feeling very lonely.
 I felt lonely even knowing that I had a lot of people in my life who cared for me and I them.

 When I started consciously building up my life force, I finally made the connection between the fear of vulnerability and the feeling of being lonely or separate.

 If you remember, our life force energy or qi is stored in our kidneys and so is the emotion of fear.
 This was done on purpose, as we humans need a little fear to stay alive and avoid danger.
 It is our internal warning system.